 Could you please contact the Marine Booking office on tel: 0191 4273772 or email: MarineBooking@tynecoast.ac.uk to book your place and also arrange your Visa letter.

 The College accepts no responsibility if you book your place online but have not obtained a Student Visitor Visa resulting in non-attendance.
 Refunds will not be given in this instance.

 Dates & Fees

-For dates after 1st August 2021, please follow the link above to the Online Booking System.
+Please follow the link above to the Online Booking System.